mozerpol/NotesFromLearning/FPGAodPoczatkuDoKonca/README.md

 ### Built-in hard cores
 There are two options for placing hard cores on the FPGA board. <br/>
-First is location of the microcontroller outside the area where the logical cells are located - as shown in the figure below:
+First is the location of the microcontroller outside the area where the logical cells are located - as shown in the figure below:
 ||
 |:--:|
 | *FPGA with the microcontroller core placed outside of the semiconductor structure or on a separate structure* |